Bill Shuey

-Bill Shuey (born October 5, 1974) is an American football coach and former defensive back who is the outside linebackers coach for the Jacksonville Jaguars of the National Football League (NFL).
-He previously served as an assistant coach for the Chicago Bears, Widener Pride, West Chester Golden Rams, and Philadelphia Eagles.
+Bill Shuey (born October 5, 1974) is an American football coach and former defensive back who is the head coach and defensive coordinator for the Firenze Red Lions in the AFLE.
+He previously was the outside linebackers coach for the Jacksonville Jaguars of the National Football League (NFL).
+He has served as an assistant coach for the Miami Dolphins, Jacksonville Jaguars, Chicago Bears, Philadelphia Eagles, Widener Pride and West Chester Golden Rams.

 Shuey played college football at Slippery Rock and spent four seasons in minor leagues with the Pittsburgh Colts and Lehigh Valley Panthers.

 Early life and education

 Shuey was born on October 5, 1974, in Bethlehem, Pennsylvania, and attended Liberty High School.
 In high school, he was a wrestler, weighing 103 pounds as a junior and 130 pounds as a senior.
 Due to his size, Shuey was turned away from football while at Liberty.
 Following high school he attended West Virginia University for one year, before going to Slippery Rock University.
 He briefly played football at Slippery Rock, and shifted to semi-pro ball after graduating with a degree in sports management.